HackyCoder0951/focus-hub-design-899f45ae/docs/modules_documentation/Components.md

 _Not applicable: UI components do not directly interact with the database._

 ---
 The UI Component Library is the foundation for a cohesive and user-friendly interface.

+## AIAnswer Component

+The `AIAnswer` component displays and manages AI-generated answers in the Q&A interface.
+It provides:
+- A button to generate an AI answer for a question
+- Loading and error states
+- Display of the AI answer with copy and feedback options
+- Regeneration and rating features

+**Props:**
+- `questionId: string` – The ID of the question
+- `question: string` – The question text

+For usage and customization, see [AI Integration Setup](../AI_INTEGRATION_SETUP.md).